GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

     Remember that in a :class:`~numpy.ndarray` the 'y-axis' of the image is accessed through the first number.

-..
-TODO: need to review how this implemented and update this.
+.. todo:: need to review how this implemented and update this.
 It's pretty
     confusing the way it's worded right now (not something trivial to word precisely and comprehensibly, either).